MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/03-ToolsNeeded.md

 **Install the following tools on your Technician PC:**

 1. [Windows Assessment and Deployment Kit (Windows ADK)](https://docs.microsoft.com/windows-hardware/get-started/adk-install#winADK) including at least the features shown below.
-You'll use these tools to create images and provisioning packages.
+You'll use these tools to create images and provisioning packages. <p>**NOTE - The version of ADK used must match the version of IoT Core Packages used below**

 ![Dashboard screenshot](../media/ManufacturingGuide/WindowsADKSetup.jpg)